Opentrons/opentrons/api/docs/source/v2/new_complex_commands.rst

 The difference between this section and :ref:`v2-atomic-commands` is ease of use.
 With complex liquid handling commands, you can more easily handle larger groups of wells to perform repetitive actions.
 The main downside to using complex liquid handling commands is that you cannot control the order in which operations are executed.
-In this section we will attempt to thoroughly explain when and how specific actions are executed.
+In this section we will order in which operations are executed.
+In this section we explain when and how specific actions are executed.

 The examples in this section will use the following set-up: